JRMurr/JRMurr.github.io/content/blog/nix-typechecker-proof-of-concept.md

   - This worked really well.
 Most of the complexity was getting my head wrapped around how prop test works but once i understood I found a lot of bugs, many in the pbt related code but a few in the actual type checker
   - The main challenge is asserting that two types are the same ie they are [Alpha Equivalent](https://en.wikipedia.org/wiki/Lambda_calculus#Alpha_equivalence)
     - For example `foo = x: builtins.toString x` and `bar = y: builtins.toString y` should both be `a -> String` but my type inference (in more complciated examples) might return `b -> String` so i needed to do a lot of work to make sure I always normalize types in the same way

-OLD BELOW
-  - Inference
-    - For each group of definitions (from above)
-      - Get the expression where the definition is made
-      - Walk the expression to generate constraints
-        - Each expression has a `TyId` which should eventually resolve to a concrete or generic type, starts out as `Unknown`
-        - A constraint would be something like `Eq(1,2)` which means the `TyId`s `1` and `2` should be the same type
-      - After generating constraints "solve them"
-        - Iteratively walk through constraints and try to solve all that can, any invalid use will be a type error
-        - After a full loop of constraints without being able to solve them need to "defer" the constraint (this is let generalization)
-          - This basically means we don't have enough info to fully infer some types which means the unbound types are now generic types
-          - TODO: explain generalization